mriekkinen/openplacefinder/docs/guide.md

 - Small shops that sell mainly food items are tagged [convenience stores](https://wiki.openstreetmap.org/wiki/Tag:shop%3Dconvenience) while large shops are tagged as [supermarkets](https://wiki.openstreetmap.org/wiki/Tag:shop%3Dsupermarket).
 In Finnish these are called "lähikauppa" and "supermarketti".
 - Places selling [fast food](https://wiki.openstreetmap.org/wiki/Tag:amenity%3Dfast_food) are tagged as such, while [restaurants](https://wiki.openstreetmap.org/wiki/Tag:amenity%3Drestaurant) are more formal establishments.
 In Finnish these are called "pikaruokaravintola" and "ravintola".

 The page [Map features](http://wiki.openstreetmap.org/wiki/Map_features) in the OpenStreetMap wiki details these and many other conventions.
-However, be warned, that given the wide scope of OpenStreetMap, the list of map features is extensive.
+However, be warned, given the wide scope of OpenStreetMap, the list of map features is extensive.

 ## Filtering